IKEA UK to close Tottenham store, 450 jobs impacted

-LONDON, March 30 (Reuters) - Home furnishings retailer IKEA said on Wednesday it planned to close its store in Tottenham, north London, impacting 450 workers.
+LONDON, March 30 (Reuters) - Home furnishings retailer IKEA said on Wednesday it planned to close its store in Tottenham, north London later this year, impacting 450 workers.

-IKEA said it was committed to retaining as many affected workers as possible, noting it would create over 600 other jobs across the capital this year.
+IKEA said it was committed to retaining as many affected workers as possible, noting it would create over 600 other jobs across the capital before the store closes.

 (Reporting by James Davey; editing by Michael Holden)